-This appointment is critical for assessing any new lab work, ensuring you have a complete understanding of the results, giving you a chance to ask questions, and for the doctor to create a meaningful treatment plan.
+This appointment is critical for reviewing any new lab work, ensuring you have a complete understanding of the results, giving you a chance to ask questions, and for the doctor to create a customized treatment plan just for you.

-The next part of the process is making sure the treatment is working for you.
+The next part of the process is making sure that the treatment is working.
 Every time you have a follow-up consult, our first line of questioning will focus on what has changed, if anything, since your last consult.

-If the treatment is working, we need to gauge how well and create a plan so that you will continue to improve and heal until you no longer have IBS.
+If the treatment is working, we need to know how well and create a plan so that you will continue to improve and heal until you no longer have IBS.

 We don’t want you to pretend to feel better if you don’t, and we won’t pretend our treatment worked when it didn’t.
-We are dedicated to a relentless, ongoing process to find the cause of your symptoms and we won’t be satisfied until you are healthy and happy.
+We are dedicated to the process of finding the cause of your symptoms and we won’t be satisfied until you are healthy and happy.

-We also have a specially trained Registered Dietitian who focuses on IBS, and who understands the needs of our patients and is our reside foodie.
+We also have a specially trained Registered Dietitian who focuses on IBS, and who understands the needs of our patients and is our resident foodie.
 She can help anyone have a fun diet!